yolken/yolken-blog/site/_posts/2021-08-01-most-core-values-are-meaningless.md

 Just because something isn't a core value doesn't mean that it's not important to the company.
-Many other things, including the more generic behavioral guidelines discussed previously, can also be valued, put on the website, used for candidate and employee evaluations, etc.
+Many other things, including the more generic behavioral guidelines discussed previously, can also be valued, put on the website, used for candidate and employee evaluations, and so forth.

 #### Don't apply core values where they aren't appropriate